 - minor, These are the characters who help tell the major character’s tale by letting major characters interact and reveal their personalities, situations, stories.
 They are usually static (unchanging).

-- dynamic (changing), See below under “Look at specific things.”
+- dynamic (changing), See this post.

 - static (unchanging),